 02/11/13: A Watercolor Artist

-New information from the Press-Enterprise shows that Elsie Grace was a nationally recognized watercolor artist who taught for 33 years at Copper Mountain College in Joshua, California.
+New information from The Press-Enterprise indicates that Elsie Grace was a nationally recognized watercolor artist who taught for 33 years at Copper Mountain College in Joshua Tree, California.
 Grace was a member of the La Quinta Arts Association, where she last exhibited as part of the 2004 Art Under the Umbrellas program.
 She also belonged to other national watercolor associations, according to Karen Ellis, a Palm Springs consultant who said she knew Grace.

 After her retirement in 2004, Grace was commissioned by La Quinta Hotel and painted 230 watercolor views of the hotel's casitas.
 Thus far, authorities have released no information about the victim's son who was staying with her at the motel, along with two family pit bulls.
 Details about the background of the dogs have not been released either, such as if they were adopted from a shelter or rescue group or even the actual owner of the dogs, which we expect is her son.

 Jeff Sheppard, the president and CEO1 of the Ramona Humane Society, which has the animal control contract for the City of Hemet, suggested the woman was dead before the attack and that the dogs licked her to try to wake her up.
 Sheppard makes no mention of the nature of the attack described by police as inflicting a "great deal of trauma."
 As typical, another tax-payer funded humane group is awash in pit bull apologia in the instant wake of a brutal fatal pit bull mauling.

 The dogs were removed and are being held by the Ramona Humane Society, which oversees animals control in the city.

 "They don't seem really aggressive," said Jeff Sheppard, president and CEO of the Humane Society.
 "These are family pets."